-One of the hardest parts of going on vacation is having to leave your pet behind (doesn’t your pooch deserve some rest and relaxation, too?).
-Luckily, Tennessee is full of dog-friendly places to stay, eat, drink and have fun!
-We collected a few of our favorite pet-friendly spots in the top cities in Tennessee, so you won’t have to leave your pup at home on your next trip.
+Your pooch deserves some rest and relaxation.
+Luckily, Tennessee is full of dog-friendly places to stay, eat, drink and have fun.
+Here are just a few pet-friendly hikes, places to eat and more in Tennessee, so you won’t have to leave your pup at home on your next trip.

 This 200-acre farm, is famous for breeding prize stallions, but it also has a grassy dog park for pups to play in.
 Harlinsdale Farm is also across the street from the Factory at Franklin, a popular retail and entertainment complex.
 Stop by the Factory to see live music and locally owned artisan shops.
 Bonus: most of the Factory at Franklin is dog-friendly, too!